 The bacterial cells usually stain uniformly and the color of the cell depends on the type of dye used.
 If methyene blue is used, some granules in the interior of the cells of some bacteria may appear more deeply stained than the rest of the cell, which is due to presence of different chemical substances.

-- To differentiate bacteria from yeast cells: When endocervical swab culture is done in Blood agar both Staphylococcus spp and yeast cells may give similar looking colonies in Blood agar (a common error for new technologist or microbiologist with less experience).
-Performing wet mount technique or simple staining from the isolate can be helpful.
+- To differentiate bacteria from yeast cells: When endocervical swab culture is done in blood agar both Staphylococcus spp and yeast cells may give similar-looking colonies in Blood agar (a common error for a new technologist or microbiologist with less experience).
+Performing the wet mount technique or simple staining from the isolate can be helpful.

 - To presumptively identify the bacterial isolate